coinbase/salus/docs/adding_scanner.md

 - Update salus.yaml on the repos for enabling scanner as an active-scanner

 ## References
-- Slither scanner support Pull Request: https://github.com/coinbase/salus/pull/623/files#
+- GradleOSV scanner support Pull Request: https://github.com/coinbase/salus/pull/563
-  - Note: Slither is not compatible with Salus License, hence it has been removed from Salus